 Camper Check-In and Check-Out

-Check-In is at 3:00 pm on the first day of the session, with the exception of Family Camp.
-Check-In is at 9 am on Monday and Wednesday of Family Camp.
+Check-In is at 3:00 pm on the first day of the session.
 Check-In takes place at the Lodge, and there will be signs and staff directing you to the Lodge parking lot and into the building.
 You will sign in your camper, complete any forms or payments, meet with our Health Center Director and turn in any medications, create a canteen account for your camper, and meet your camper’s counselors.

-Check-Out is Saturday at 10:00 am, with the exception of Family Camp and Discoverers (Sunday-Tuesday).
-Check-Out for Family Camp is at 2:30 pm on Friday and Discoverers (Sunday-Tuesday) is at 3:00 pm on Tuesday, the last days of each session.
-Check-Out takes place at the Lodge, and includes our Closing Program, where campers share songs and skits from their week.
+Check-Out is Saturday at 10:00 am, with the exception of Go Green Camp (Sunday-Friady).
+Check-Out takes place at the Lodge.
 Please be sure to pick up any medications and go through the lost and found!

 Families are encouraged to send letters and packages to their campers!
 We pass out mail every afternoon.
 Please do not send any food or candy, which be collected and held by staff for the rest of the session.
 Mail should be addressed as: